 Best of All Lookout

-Once again, on the NSW/Qld border, but this time, you get the view over Northern NSW, including Mt.
-Warning, and if it’s a perfect day, the views are all the way to Byron Bay and it’s only about 500m from the car park.
+Once again, you are on the NSW/Qld border, but this time, you get the view over Northern NSW, including Mt.
+Warning.
+If it’s a perfect day, the views are all the way to Byron Bay, and it’s only about 500m from the car park.

 Canyon Lookout

-Just along the road before you get to Purling Brook Falls is the Canyon Lookout, giving you views across the Hinterland and the Gold Coast and this time only 30m from the car park.
+Just along the road before you get to Purling Brook Falls is the Canyon Lookout, which gives you views across the Hinterland and the Gold Coast.
+This time, it is only 30m from the car park.

 Tamborine Mountain